LanaGemmellUSDS/LanaGemmellProfile/README.md

 Quick Facts:
-- 👋 Hi, I’m @LanaGemmellUSDS
+- 👋 Hi, I’m Lana
-- 😄 Pronouns: She/Her
 - 👀 I’m in the Product CoP
 - 🌱 I’m currently working with the VHA DHO
-- ⏪ Previously, I was diving into new products in women's health at Stealth Mode Startup, focusing on issues like nutrition, brain fog, and burnout to ensure everyone feels their best
-- ⏪ I was at a fin-tech company, where I helped launch and shape their enterprise and platform product lines
 - 💃 Outside of work, I am a competitive Irish dancer.
-I compete nationally and internationally (Upcoming: Dallas & 🤞UK)
+I compete nationally and internationally (Upcoming: DC & 🤞UK)
 - 🥤 I am a cold brew enthusiast (though I'm on a Matcha kick lately)
 - 🐶 Occasionally, you'll see my pup, Zev, pop into video calls or on trips with me - he's quite the attention seeker & travel enthusiast!